 Permanent resident card is the official proof that you are a permanent resident of Canada according to the immigration act amended on June 28, 2002.
 You use this wallet-sized plastic card to prove your legal status.
 This card is a formal legal status (official proof of status in Canada) to prove a legal status and it is necessary to hold a PR card for a permanent resident including children traveling outside of Canada by commercial transport (plane, train, ship or bus) when entering into Canada.

 Permanent resident card is valid for five years and the card must be renewed every 5 years.
-When entering to Canada if the PR card is expired after traveling, you should apply for a travel document to enter to Canada and travel documents from the Canadian visa should be issued.
+When entering to Canada if the PR card is expired after traveling, you should apply for Permanent REsident Travel Document to enter to Canada and travel documents from the Canadian visa should be issued.

-You should apply for a PR card if your PR card expires in less than nine months.
+A PR card is valid until the expire date listed on the card.
+You should apply for a PR card if it expires in less than nine months.

 You should renew your Permanent Resident Card every five years.
 In order to renew your PR Card, you should access to IRCC website, downloading application forms, do the application form-filling and mailing application form to IRCC along with the required documents.
 Application for a permanent resident card renewal are as follows: